 Additional Restrictions Grant

-As well as the Local Restrictions Support Grants, the Additional Restrictions Grant provides extra funding for businesses that have either closed, or whose trade has suffered, as a result of the local tier restrictions.
+The Additional Restrictions Grant provides extra funding for businesses that have either closed, or whose trade has suffered, as a result of the local tier restrictions.

 Your local council has the discretion to set its own eligibility criteria for the grant.